Lombiq/Orchard-Privacy/Readme.md

 ## About

 Orchard module containing features related to data protection/privacy and the EU law on it, the [General Data Protection Regulation](http://eur-lex.europa.eu/legal-content/EN/TXT/?qid=1462439808430&uri=CELEX:32016R0679) (GDPR).
+Check out a demo video of this module [here](https://www.youtube.com/watch?v=GnyYL9Zdo8Q).

+**Important!** Using this module will not make your site GDPR-compliant alone.
 Do not forget to create a privacy policy page that you need to link to from the various consent-asking features.

-**Important!** Using this module will not make your site GDPR-compliant alone.

 Do you want to quickly try out this project and see it in action?
 Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!